-When I moved to Rome nearly a dozen years ago, I was hardly a sophisticated drinker, but even my younger, recently graduated self cringed at Rome’s drinking options: low alcohol, high acid, tooth-enamel-threatening trash like Smirnoff Ice and Bacardi Breezer, bad mojitos, Heineken, Peroni and only a handful of remotely interesting wine bars.
+When I moved to Rome nearly a dozen years ago, I was hardly a sophisticated drinker, but even my younger, recently graduated self cringed at Rome’s drinking options: tooth-enamel-threatening trash like Smirnoff Ice and Bacardi Breezer, bad Mojitos, Heineken, Peroni and only a handful of remotely interesting wine bars.
 The city’s main drinking destinations—Trastevere, Ostiense, Testaccio and Campo de’ Fiori—were bastions of mediocrity.

 Even just a few years ago, the prospect of finding craft cocktails and artisanal wines in one place was unthinkable.
 But things have begun to evolve—slowly.
 Romans who have gone abroad to travel or find work have returned with changed palates, new skills and a real desire to drink well and share their discoveries with others.

 On the cocktail front, the opening of The Jerry Thomas Project in 2010 signaled a major change.
 With space for just 35 in its single, password-protected room on the ground floor of a 500-year-old building in the historical center of Rome, it became the city’s first, serious craft cocktail bar.
 Over the past four years, the staff has poured stellar pre-Prohibition-era classic cocktails, while simultaneously developing their own inspired drinks and style.